 This is a great kitchen tip for How to make Freezer Diced Potatoes.
-If you have leftover potatoes or potatoes that are about to go bad if you do not use them right away this is a great money saver.
+If you have leftover potatoes or potatoes that are about to go bad, this is a great tip and money saver.

 In my case I picked up Yukon gold potatoes on clearance at the store, so I needed to cook them right away or freeze the potatoes.
 Of course I set out to freeze them for future recipes because I already had my weekly menu plan set.
 Best of all this recipe is naturally gluten free.
 It is a great way to save money instead of by buying the processed frozen version.